asmagill/hs._asm.undocumented.touchbar/README.md

  Special thanks to @cmsj and @latenitefilms for code samples and bugfixes, and to @randomeizer, @Madd0g, and @medranocalvo for tests and reports.
 This is by no means a conclusive list, and if I've left anyone out, it's totally on me -- feel free to poke me with a (virtual) stick 😜.

 ### Installation

+*See https://github.com/asmagill/hammerspoon_asm/blob/master/README.md for details about building this module as a Universal library*

 A precompiled version of this module can be found in this directory with a name along the lines of `touchbar-v0.x.tar.gz`.
 This can be installed by downloading the file and then expanding it as follows: